Skip to main content

 If you’re a business or government organisation account that’s receiving a payment, the name of your account will be shown to the payer, regardless of whether it’s a match or not.

-Confirmation of Payee will check account details for all first-time payments (whether immediate or future dated) sent to a BSB and account number and when you make amendments to your online banking address book.
+Confirmation of Payee will check account details for all first-time payments (whether immediate or future dated) sent to a BSB and account number and when you make any amendments to your online banking address book.

 Account match means the details you’ve entered match the bank records of the intended recipient.